 Here’s a few you might want to try out:

 Spend more time near trees

 Spending time in nature is great for your brain.
 When I say nature, I don’t mean the nearest city street.
 I mean somewhere green and leafy.
 And, in particular, somewhere with lots of trees.

 While walking is a healthy activity, when we walk in busy areas like an urban street, our brains have to stay switched on to keep us safe.
-There’s a lot of stimuli demanding our attention in this kind of environment—advertising, stores announcing sales, other pedestrians, cars, bikes, and maybe even trams.
+There’s a lot of stimuli demanding our attention in this kind of environment—advertising, other pedestrians, cars, and bikes.

 Daniel Goleman says doing something that’s passive, but requires focus, is key.
-For instance, playing a song on piano or guitar that you already know well, or cooking a favourite meal could work.
-It needs to be an activity that keeps your attention, but doesn’t work your brain too hard beyond that.
+For instance, playing a song on the piano or guitar that you already know well, or cooking a favorite meal could work.
+It needs to be an activity that keeps your attention but doesn’t work your brain too hard beyond that.

 Take a flow day

 - Manager days are spent in tiny chunks bouncing between meetings, emails, and small tasks

 - Maker days contain long periods of time set aside for creative exercises like writing or coding

 Deep Work author Cal Newport decided to test the idea of “batching” his work every day to see if it made him more productive.
 This meant spending a minimum of 30 minutes on any task.
 For example, if he needed to check one thing in an email, he would force himself to spend the full 30 minutes processing emails.